alokmenghrajani/alokmenghrajani.github.com/_posts/2025/2025-07-11-building-crossabble.md

 ---
 I recently built [crossabble](https://crossabble.com/), a free web word puzzle game.
 I was surprised by the number of edge cases I had to take into account.
-This post is based on my developer notes.
+This post is based on my developer log.

 Crossabble is a browser game: html, css, and javascript.
 The javascript part is quite minimal and trivial -- I spent most of my time on css,